streamsets/tutorials/tutorial-1/log_shipping_to_elasticsearch_part1.md

   *Notice that the Browser Type graph doesn't show up in Kibana, we'll take care of that next in Part 2*

 ## Where to go from here
 * In [Part 2](log_shipping_to_elasticsearch_part2.md) of this tutorial we will see how to write custom Python code to enhance our log data.
-We will also setup Metric Alerts and Data Rules as we prepare the pipeline for production use.
+We will also setup Metric Alerts as we prepare the pipeline for production use.
-* In [Part 3](log_shipping_to_elasticsearch_part3.md) we will see what to do when things change. e.g. our logs suddenly contain ipv6 addresses instead of ipv4.